DrewGlover05/SOFE3370-Final-Project-Group-13/README.md

 Some caveats to worry about:

-Battery Prediction Tab - Only accepts .xlsx file format
+Battery Prediction Tab upload - Only accepts .xlsx file format

 Gemini API Chatbot -